LeToNode/Play2.0-CN-doc/scalaGuide/main/templates/ScalaTemplates.md

 ## Escaping

-By default the dynamic content parts are escaped following the template type (e.g. HTML or XML) rules.
+By default, the dynamic content parts are escaped according the template type (e.g. HTML or XML) rules.
 If you want to output a raw content fragment, wrap it in the template content type.

 For example to output raw HTML: